Gokul595/api_guard/README.md

 ### Token blacklisting

-To include token blacklisting in your application you need to create a table to store the refresh tokens.
+To include token blacklisting in your application you need to create a table to store the blacklisted tokens.
 This will be used to blacklist a JWT access token from future use.
 The access token will be blacklisted on successful sign out of the resource.

-Use below command to create a model `RefeshToken` with columns to store the token and the user reference
+Use below command to create a model `BlacklistedToken` with columns to store the token and the user reference

 ```bash
 $ rails generate model blacklisted_token token:string user:references expire_at:datetime